Elizabeth Borglum: Career

 After she was married, Borglum and her husband traveled, studied, and exhibited in Europe.
-They then settled at a home called El Rosario in Sierra Madre, a base from which they continued their travels and a base from which Borglum continued her art practice and her teaching.
+They then settled at a home called El Rosario in Sierra Madre, California, a base from which they continued their travels and from which Borglum continued her art practice and her teaching.

-Personal life
+Personal life and death

-Borglum started teaching John Gutzon Borglum, another artist 20 years her junior.
+Borglum started teaching Gutzon Borglum, another visual artist who was 20 years her junior.
 They eventually married.
 John would go on to work on sculpting Mount Rushmore.
 The couple divorced in 1908.